Yakuza Kiwami - Review

 To my knowledge, the Yakuza franchise mostly follows the life and actions of Kiryu Kazama, a hard-headed man with a heart of gold who is constantly ebbing and flowing his way in and out of the criminal underworld of Japan.
 Though the premise of Yakuza is that you're playing as a member of a yakuza family—aka the Japanese mafia—Kiryu is somehow this honorable, kindhearted dolt who wants to be a hero in a world of villains.
 If you sit there and think over all the different characteristics or morals that Kiryu has, it doesn't really make sense that he's in the mafia, but that doesn't really matter much anyway because the rest of the game is all over the place.
 In most cases, I'd be annoyed if a game or movie couldn't decide on what it wanted its characters to be, but here it feels pretty deliberate, as though you're supposed to acknowledge Kiryu's attitude and conflict of interest right away.
 There are plenty of places in the game where his behavior doesn't match what you'd expect of him, or any protagonist, so it makes sense in the long run.

-On the night that Kiryu is supposed to receive his promotion, the primarch of Kiryu's family abducts Yukiko and sexually assaults her.
+On the night that Kiryu is supposed to receive his promotion, the patriarch of Kiryu's family abducts Yukiko and sexually assaults her.
 Since he's several layers higher in the pecking order, Kiryu is not supposed to interfere.
 For the most part, he doesn't, because he doesn't get the chance.
-Nishiki, in a fit of rage kills the primarch.
+Nishiki, in a fit of rage, kills the patriarch.
 Kiryu, being the honorable bro he is, takes the blame for it and is sent to prison.
 Flash forward 10 years, Kiryu is out and the real game begins.
 From this point on, the main storyline follows Kiryu's attempts to reconnect with the world he left behind to try to unravel a mystery involving the assassination of a high-ranking yakuza official, the link between a young girl and several billions in stolen yakuza money, and how Nishiki simultaneously rose to power and fell from grace into becoming a cruel and dangerous yakuza boss.

-There is some interest in the main plot, which had a few moments of intrigue with some twists and turns.
+There is some interest in the main plot, which has a few moments of intrigue with some twists and turns.
 In some ways, it reminds me a little of Alfred Hitchcock's mysteries, blending and leading into each other.
 That being said, I don't think the main plot of Yakuza is so inherently interesting that it will immediately grab you if you don't also enjoy a bit of Japanese melodrama.
-There's of a lot of screaming, emotional overacting, and archetype spring-boarding that has characters behaving like what you might expect of a live-action Japanese drama.
+There's a lot of screaming, emotional overacting, and archetype spring-boarding that has characters behaving like what you might expect of a live-action Japanese drama.

 This also applies to the various side-stories of Yakuza Kiwami.
 There are dozens upon dozens of side-quests for you to complete in the game, from the most mundane act of finding a person and clicking the X button a bunch of times until their dialogue is exhausted, to the more bizarre quests of stopping a romance cult from taking over the town.
 Not all of them are interesting, but there are a few surprisingly entertaining ones sprinkled about, which is enough to keep me curious.